graasp/admin/README.md

 ## Getting Started

+0. Ensure you have Elixir installed (`elixir -v` should show you the version)
+1. Install project dependencies with: `mix setup`
-To start your Phoenix server:
+2. Start you Phoenix server:
    - Run `mix setup` to install and setup dependencies
    - Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.